-This article is written for Google Workspace for Education administrators.
+This article is written for Google Workspace for Education (GWFE) admins and educators.

 The article is a deployment guide of Safe Doc, a chrome extension that helps school administrators manage inappropriate features in Google Workspace for Education that Google Admin Console doesn't provide.
 Safe Doc can be installed in managed Chrome devices (primarily Chromebooks) and desktop Chrome browsers.